knightq/when_easter/README.md

 	In the year 2010, the Roman Easter is on 04 April.
 	In the year 2010, the Greek Easter is on 04 April.

-If you want to find only one date, you can aslo try
+If you want to find only one date, you can also try

 	$ when\_roman\_easter
 or
 	$ when\_greek\_easter